weaverbel/10bosco/README.md

     to how complaints of inappropriate conduct are handled and what actually constitutes inappropriate conduct.
     (This [model anti-harassment policy][coc] is a good start.)

+    1.  **Enforce the rules - Be nice or at least respectful** Everyone deserves respect.
+Communities need to have some moderating force.
+If you see someone that is not acting in line with your code of conduct or values, privately say something or tell a leader of the community and ask them to privately say something.
+Bullies that persist in communities have a toxic effect and should not be allowed to linger.

 1.  **Make space for everyone.**
     If you're too engaged or too quick on the reply button,